sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/Part3-infrastructure-as-code.md

 If you have a team of database, operations and networking experts, you would split your CloudFormation script into several files based on: Yes

 CloudFormation uses a lot of logic behind the scenes to make sure everything works as expected, even when you don't specify resources in a specific order.

+## Creating a VPC: Manually vs Automated

+1. select our VPC from our region and I'll click the Create VPC button in the AWS console
+2. use YAML file create at AWS CLI